rust-lang/rust/src/doc/rustc-dev-guide/src/rustdoc.md

 Docs.rs performs some transformations on rustdoc's output in order to save storage and display a navigation bar at the top.
-In particular, certain static files (like main.js and rustdoc.css may be shared across multiple invocations of the same version of rustdoc.
+In particular, certain static files, like main.js and rustdoc.css, may be shared across multiple invocations of the same version of rustdoc.
 Others, like crates.js and sidebar-items.js, are different for different invocations.
 Still others, like fonts, will never change.
 These categories are distinguished using the `SharedResource` enum in